 Reading Test Prep is a Way to Increase Engagement

 Reading test prep as a way to have fun, increase peer interaction, play games like scoot, task card scavenger hunts, or reciprocal learning stations.
 Reading test review is an opportunity to build fluency and take skills deeper – not an opportunity to bore students to death.

 In the making inferences video below, you will see how a high-quality reading test prep resource is actually nothing more than a great teaching resource (Texas friends, you’ll also see deep alignment to STAAR Reading Test).

 Teacher reviews show that the task cards in the making inferences video above really are just great teaching resources!
 Look at these recent reviews:

 “I like how you have the part a / part b questions for these!”

 “Can’t wait to use this for my centers!” -Okary W.

-“…use with my small groups students this week and I am hooked!” -Jessica C.
+“…used with my small group students this week and I am hooked!” -Jessica C.

 “Used as a scavenger hunt around the room!” -Hilary H.

 Clearly, the task cards in the making inferences video are far from boring “test prep”.
 They are versatile and can be used in really engaging ways!